 Hancock lived with her parents at Nunyerry, 60 kilometers north of Wittenoom in Western Australia until she was four.
-Wittenoom is best known as the town where the workers from the nearby asbestos mine lived.
+Wittenoom is best known as the town where the workers from the nearby asbestos mine lived, many later dying from asbestos-related diseases.
 She later boarded at St Hilda's Anglican School for Girls in Perth, and afterwards studied economics for one year at Sydney University before dropping out.
 Rinehart's father famously referred to her as a "slothful, vindictive and devious baby elephant".

 Climate change denial